camunda/camunda-docs-manual/content/webapps/cockpit/extend/plugins.md

 For more information on creating and configuring your own plugin, please see [How to develop a Cockpit plugin]({{< relref "examples/tutorials/develop-cockpit-plugin.md" >}}).

-## Dashboard
+## Navigation

-**Name:** `cockpit.dashboard.section` (previously, now deprecate `cockpit.dashboard`)

-{{< img src="../../img/plugin-points/plugin-point-cockpit-dashboard.png" title="Dashboard" >}}
+{{< img src="../../img/plugin-points/plugin-point-navigation.png" title="Navigation" >}}

-With Camunda BPM 7.5, the dashboard and sections of Cockpit have been re-organized and new names have been given to the plugin points.

-_Old_ plugins will still be visible on the dashboard until you change their namespace (from `cockpit.dasboard` to `cockpit.dashboard.section`).
+**Name:** `cockpit.navigation`

 ### Setup

-The dashboard section plugins have some additional properties / options you can set to control the way they integrate in the application.
-You can find some [examples of those plugins here](https://github.com/camunda/camunda-bpm-webapp/blob/master/ui/cockpit/plugins/base/app/views/dashboard/).
+The dashboard navigation plugins can be used to define custom menu entries.

+#### `weight`

+Takes a number and will defined where the plugin should be placed.
+The bigger the value is the most left it will be placed.
+A value smaller than 0 will put the menu point within the dropdown.

 #### `pagePath`